Reference Counted Class Objects

 Explicit casting to or from

-does not entail a call toopAddRef
+void*does not entail a call toopAddRef. -

 Typechecking methods of reference counted types is done the same as for

-s.
+structs.
 This is important because it limits what reference counted types can do.
 Consider:

 @safe class Widget1 {